Meet trustees, staff and volunteers

 Emma Bould, Trustee

-Emma is committed to the public health and wellbeing agenda, and to working with disadvantaged communities.
+Emma is committed to the public health and wellbeing working with disadvantaged communities.

 Tara-Jane Sutcliffe, Trustee

-Passionate about the protection and promotion of the natural and historic environments, she is also a trustee of the Open Spaces Society.
-Tara lives in west London.
+Passionate about the protection and promotion of the natural and historic environments, she also serves as a trustee of the Open Spaces Society and of the William Morris Society and is a member of the National Trust Council.

 Catherine Irving-Johnstone, Trustee